-The Company opted for the standard formula under the Solvency II regime the assumptions underlying the standard formula are considered to be a good fit for the Company's risk profile.
-The Company's MCR floor stands at €3,700,000 as per paragraph 5.6.4 of Chapter 5 ('Valuation of assets and liabilities, technical provisions, own funds, Solvency Capital Requirement, Minimum Capital Requirement and investment rules') of Part B of the Insurance Rules.
+The Company opted for the standard formula under the Solvency II regime.
+The assumptions underlying the standard formula are considered to be a good fit for the Company's risk profile.
+The Company's MCR floor stands at €4,000,000 as per paragraph 5.6.4 of Chapter 5 ('Valuation of assets and liabilities, technical provisions, own funds, Solvency Capital Requirement, Minimum Capital Requirement and investment rules') of Part B of the Insurance Rules.

 Based on management calculations to date, the Company is sufficiently capitalised and was compliant at all times with the regulatory capital requirements as stipulated by the MFSA which are in line with the Solvency II requirements.
-At 31 December 2021, the Company's eligible own funds amounting to €6,089,170 (2020: not applicable) adequately covered the required SCR.
+At 31 December 2022, the Company's eligible own funds amounting to €7,561,292 (2021: €6,089,170) adequately covered the required SCR.